3Dneuro/r2-docs/source/getting_started/index.rst

 R2drive S & L
 ^^^^^^^^^^^^^

-The R2drive comes in two variants, the R2drive S and the R2drive L. They differ mainly in the size of the moveable arm (for details, see :ref:`Two versions`).
+The R2drive comes in two variants, the R2drive S and the R2drive L. They differ mainly in the size of the moveable arm (for details, see :ref:`user-manual-r2drive-two-versions`).
 The R2drive S is appropriate for most probes, while the R2drive L is designed for larger probes, such as the Neuropixels 1.0 probes.

 The R2drive consists of two main parts: The drive body and the detachable base.